Disc Reherniation After Surgery | Shift Spinal Health

 Not every reherniation patient is a decompression candidate.

 Your suitability for decompression depends on your surgical history, the nature of the reherniation, any remaining structural considerations, and your current neurological status.
-This is assessed thoroughly at your initial consultation.
+This is assessed thoroughly at your initial consultation, and decompression isn't appropriate for everyone.

 If decompression is appropriate for your case, we'll tell you clearly.
 If it isn't, we'll tell you that too — and point you in the right direction.
 We won't recommend a program that isn't clinically warranted.